 Linseed and walnut are among the two main oils used in oil painting.
 Linseed is known to dry faster and stronger, whereas walnut is slower drying, more fluid, and is often paler.
 For these reasons, many artists might use linseed oil for warm colours and reserve walnut oil for paler, cooler colours.
 That being said, Chelsea Classical Studio Linseed Oil is paler than their Walnut Oil because of the nature of their refining process.

 Lavender Spike Oil Essence is the essential oil of spike lavender.
 Despite its name, it is a solvent and can be used to thin oil paint.
 Its use has been documented since the Renaissance and it was commonly used by artists, including Jan Van Eyck.
-Research has shown that oil of spike lavender is non-carcinogenic and is significantly kinder to the skin and respiratory system than turpentine or mineral spirits.
+Research has shown that oil of spike lavender is non-carcinogenic and significantly kinder to the skin and respiratory system than turpentine or mineral spirits.
 In the twentieth century, spike oil was largely abandoned in favour of less expensive turpentine and odourless petroleum mineral spirits, both of which have

 since become the most common painting solvents.